RosenRap: MacKenzie

 MR: How long ago did you discover Rosendale?
 Or are you a native?

 M: Oh, I’m not a native.
 No, I wish.
-I discovered probably four years ago, but I was finally able to buy a couple years ago.
+I discovered it probably four years ago, but I was finally able to buy a couple years ago.
 So I’ve been spending more time here.

-MR: You were teaching in the city?
+MR: You were teaching in New York City?

 M: Yeah, I was at a middle school of English teacher first and then a system principal in East New York, Brooklyn.